cderici/cderici/README.md

 Worked full-stack at [Canonical](https://github.com/canonical) for over three years in the Enterprise Cloud Engineering ([Juju](https://github.com/juju/juju) team), where I worked on complex distributed systems.

-Currently a post-proposal PhD candidate (all-but-dissertation) at Indiana University, specializing in Programming Languages (JIT VMs).
-I also hold an MSc in Computer Science, with a specialization in NLP and Machine Learning.
+Currently a post-proposal PhD candidate (all-but-dissertation) at Indiana University, Bloomington, specializing in Programming Languages (tracing JIT VMs).
+I also have an MSc in Computer Science, with a specialization in NLP and Machine Learning.

 ✨ I'm open to New Opportunities!
 Check out my [homepage](https://cderici.github.io/index.html) to see more!